Polynesian Cultural Center, Oahu

 55-370 Kamehameha Highway, Laie HI 96762

-The Polynesian Cultural Center is located near the town of Laie on Oahuís northeastern coast.
+The Polynesian Cultural Center is located in Laie on Oahuís northeastern coast.
 Itís a 35-mile drive from Waikiki and Honolulu.
 From Waikiki, take the H1 freeway west until you reach the Likelike Highway (63) Exit H1 onto the Likelike Highway (toward the mountains) and stay on it until you pass through the tunnel and emerge on the windward side of the island.
 Exit Likelike and drive onto Kahekili Highway (83) north.
 Right before the town of Laie, you will see a large parking lot of the Polynesian Cultural Center on your left.
 You can also take city bus number 55, which leaves from Ala Moana Shopping Center.

 |Reviews and Comments:|

 |We had a wonderful experience on our return visit to